Registration has closed. If you are interested in attending, please email delpsychology@gmail.com.

 9 Continuing Education credits for attending both days.

-Presented by Dr. Mary Beth Janke
+Presented by Dr. Mary Beth Wilkas Janke

 Thursday, November 6th and Friday, November 7th, 2025